cuckydev/PSXFunkin/COMPILE.md

 `make -f Makefile.tim all` This will convert all the pngs in [iso/](/iso/) to TIM files that can be displayed by the PS1.

+`make -f Makefile.xa all` This will convert all the mp3s in [iso/music/](/iso/music/) to XA files that can be played by the PS1.

 ## Compiling PSXFunkin
 If everything went well, you can `cd` back to the repo directory, run `make`, and it will compile the game and spit out a `funkin.ps-exe` in the same directory.